01-DC/mern-expense-tracker-client/README.md

 ### Description

 Does just as it says.
 Track your daily expenses with ease using this expense tracker app.
 This repository contains frontend code for the mern-expense-tracker app.
+You can checkout the backend code in [this repo](https://github.com/01-DC/mern-expense-tracker-server)

+### How to use?

+-   Clone this repo.
+-   `cd` into the repo folder and type `npm i` to install all dependencies.
+-   Then type `npm run dev` to start the server.

 ### Features